AlexandreWNeto/markovok/README.md

 # How to access the game

-1- Download the executable files from the .exe folder.
+1. Download the executable files from the .exe folder.
-2- Download the media folder.
+2. Download the media folder.
-3- Extract the compressed files into a single executable file 4 -Run the executable file markovok.exe.
+3. Extract the compressed files into a single executable file
+4. Run the executable file markovok.exe.

 Note: please save the executable file and the media folder to the same folder.